oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 ### Analysis of Java SDK

-[oVirt Java SDK](Java-sdk) maintained by [Michael Pasternak](mailto:mpastern@redhat.com) has its code auto-generated from REST API definition.
+[oVirt Java SDK](Java-sdk) has its code auto-generated from REST API definition.
 There are two Java modules in [ovirt-engine-sdk-java](git://gerrit.ovirt.org/ovirt-engine-sdk-java) repository:

-*   `ovirt-engine-sdk-java-codegen` - responsible for generating:
+*   `ovirt-engine-sdk-java-codegen`
+    -   fetch local copy of XSD (entities) and RSDL (operations) from running Engine: `mvn validate -Pupdate-metadata`
+    -   SDK code generation from XSD and RSDL: `mvn validate -Pupdate-code`
-    -   API entities from XSD schema
+        1.  generate API entities (POJOs with getters and setters) from XSD by running Java `xjc` tool
-        1.  fetch XSD schema from **running Engine** via HTTP (`/api/?schema`) and persist it into local file
-        2.  invoke Java `xjc` tool to generate source files into `ovirt-engine-sdk-java` module's `src/main/java` directory (package `org.ovirt.engine.sdk.entities`)
-    -   decorators for API entities and entity collections from [RSDL](http://en.wikipedia.org/wiki/RSDL) definition
-        1.  fetch RSDL definition from **running Engine** via HTTP (`/api/?rsdl`) and unmarshal it into `RSDL` class (which is part of XSD schema)
-        2.  walk through RSDL definition by iterating over its `DetailedLink` instances, generating decorator per each resource and collection
+        2.  generate API entity decorators (subclasses that add behavior) by walking RSDL tree
-    -   SDK entry point (`Api` class) providing access to resources and collections accessible from REST API root URL
+        3.  generate API entry point providing access to resources and collections accessible from REST API root URL

 <!-- -->

+*   `ovirt-engine-sdk-java`
-*   `ovirt-engine-sdk-java` - target of code generation:
-    -   everything under `src/main/java` is cleaned and re-created as part of `ovirt-engine-sdk-java-codegen` build
+    -   target of code generation - files under `src/main/java` are updated each time SDK code is generated
     -   building this module produces the SDK distro (JAR file) and related artifacts (RPM package)

 ### Design Proposal

-Before proceeding any further, we should consider improving the process for gathering REST API definition:
+Before proceeding any further, we should consider improving the process of gathering REST API definition.

-*   building [Java SDK](#Analysis_of_Java_SDK) requires running Engine, this isn't optimal from build automation perspective
-*   complete REST API definition reflecting the state of API for given Engine version (including possibly multiple API versions) can be generated in a standard format during the Engine build
-*   Java SDK could use the generated REST API definition as input for code generation, instead of using running Engine (up to Java SDK maintainers to consider)
+Java SDK currently takes following approach:

+*   caching XSD and RSDL that were previously fetched from running Engine, updating these files for given SDK version (for example, after new Engine version is released)
+*   Java SDK codegen module performs initial pre-processing (invoking `xjc` tool, parsing RSDL as XML document) before actual code generation takes place

+Instead of working with XSD and RSDL directly, there could be some intermediate format serving as REST API definition suitable for consumption by SDK code generators:

+*   at Engine build time, XSD and RSDL (full tree) could be generated
+*   at Engine build time, single JSON file describing all entities and related operations would be generated from XSD and RSDL
-*   any other SDK could use the generated REST API definition as input for code generation
+*   SDK generators could simply consume such JSON file as input suitable for (and designed for) code generation

-Simply put, the API resolution logic currently implemented in Java SDK (i.e. taking XSD schema and RSDL definition to produce input for subsequent code generation) should be standardized and implemented as part of the Engine build.
-This will ease the maintenance of all SDKs and allow SDK authors to focus on code generation itself.
+Having such JSON file could simplify maintenance of all SDK code generators:

+*   no need for XSD/RSDL processing
+*   code generation input in an easy-to-consume format

 **oVirt JavaScript SDK** would be an umbrella term for two different projects: